dynamsoft-docs/capture-vision-docs/architecture/std-input.md

 Dynamsoft Camera Enhancer (DCE) is available on Web and Mobile platforms.
 It enables the users to do the following:

 1. Control cameras
-2. Acqurie image frames from live video stream
+2. Acquire image frames from live video stream
 3. Provide basic user interaction

 As it has implemented the ISA interface, we can directly use it as an image source.
 For example: